vuestorefront/shopware-pwa/packages/cli/readme.md

-# shopware-pwa CLI
+# Shopware PWAvCLI

-A CLI for shopware-pwa.
+A CLI for Shopware PWA.

 ## Customizing your CLI